 “And those who feel that they're likely to be in front will probably change.
 And I do emphasise that a lot of those are probably already direct billing the vast majority of their patients.”

 In contrast, those who are bulk billing about 50% of their patients are likely to go backwards under the new scheme, he says.
 “And you just you just need a calculator to do the mathematics.”

-In Healthed’s survey, 69% of respondents were from mixed billing practices—and only 8% of them think the new policies will significantly improve the financial viability of their practices, while 31% expect a slight improvement.

-In terms of personal income, 28% of mixed billing GPs expect a slight improvement and 7% expect a significant improvement once the incentives come into force, while X percent expect no change.

-The survey did not ask if GPs expected things to get worse, but several commented that universal bulk billing would significantly reduce their income, particularly those offering longer or more complex consultations—with the new incentives not seen as enough to offset the loss from private billing.

 “Surely there is a significant risk that our GP practices will become less financially viable and our incomes will drop with exclusively bulk billing,” one summed up.

 Dr Kosterich notes general practices are not charities.